Honor killings by region: Germany

 In 2008, Afghan Morsal Obeidi was murdered by her brother in Hamburg.
 In 2010, Turkish immigrant and devout Muslim Mehmet Özkan murdered his 15-year-old daughter Büsra Özkan because she refused to live an Islamic lifestyle and would chat with a young man she recently met.
 In 2016 an Arab woman was shot dead at her wedding in Hannover for allegedly refusing to marry her cousin in a forced marriage.

 In 2021, a 34-year-old Afghan woman and mother of two identified solely as Maryam H., was murdered by her two younger brothers.
-On 13 July, Sayed, 26, and Seyed, 22, lured their sister to a meeting in Berlin before strangulating her and slitting her throat.
+On 13 July, Sayed, 26, and Seyed, 22, lured their sister to a meeting in Berlin before strangling her and slitting her throat.
 They claimed to have killed her for giving up following Islamic practices, which they said harmed their family's honor.
 Her dismembered body was found in a suitcase dumped in a shallow grave in near their elder brother's residence in Bavaria, and the brothers were arrested on 3 August.
 Maryam had been forced into marriage at the age of sixteen.
 She then fled from Afghanistan to Germany and obtained a divorce.
 The brothers were charged with murder in December.